defi-stack/solidity-bahavior/contracts/erc/ERC165/README.md

 }
 ```

-Since Solidity 0.7.2 you can now write `type(interface_declaration).interfaceId`.
+Since Solidity 0.7.2 you can now write `type(interface_declaration).interfaceId` instead of calculate the xor interface ID.
 We can declare the interface which inherited by contract.

 ```solidity
 interface IAdvanceStorage {